The Extraordinary Success of Indian Americans at the Spelling Bee

 “The most memorable one was in Round 3 of the competition!
 When I misspelled in this round, I gave a short speech thanking the organisers and wishing good luck to the remaining contestants, and the video of the speech went viral!
 Immediately, I was rushed for a live interview with CNN International!”Akash Vukoti

-Vukoti is among the 209 kids who qualified for this year’s Spelling Bee.
+Vukoti was among the 209 kids who qualified for this year’s Spelling Bee.
 In 2020, the competition was cancelled due to the pandemic.
-This year, over 70 students of Indian origin are among the qualified candidates at the competition which will be held virtually for the first time.
+This year, over 70 students of Indian origin were among the qualified candidates at the competition.

 For 12 years now, since 2008, children of Indian origin have emerged as winners in the competition.
 So far, 21 Indian Americans have been declared champion or co-champions at the Spelling Bee.

 The last time the bee was held in 2019, eight students shared the trophy in an unprecedented win, out of which 7 were of Indian origin.
-This year too, almost 30% qualifiers are Indian Americans – 5% more than their share in 2017 – although they account for less than 1% of the US population.
+This year too, almost 30 percent qualifiers are Indian Americans – 5 percent more than their share in 2017 – although they account for less than 1 percent of the US population.